zzhang82/web422/notes/week07-draft.md

 The result is that it's a bit different from what they're expected to do for the assignment.

+**New content, on November 9**

+As a second example, and as a segue to the routing topics, I propose to work with a multi-component new project that does not have a data source etc. In other words, eliminate all the clutter that can result when you get other parts involved.

+The idea is that we just create and display a bunch of components.
+Doing this repeatedly helps turn concepts into a better understanding of the source code assets involved, and the code changes in the base bits (e.g. `app-module.ts`) when a new component is added.

+The initial display will be top-to-bottom stacked.
+Boring, but effective.

+Then, in the "routing" topic, we can change how this app displays the components by using routing.

+I created a new note, [Angular components example](angular-components-example.md), with my suggestions.

 <br>

 ### Proposed coverage for the following week, "routing"